Philosophy of science

-Working at the juncture between philosophy and research in the sciences, from physics to neuroscience
+Working at the juncture between philosophy and research in the sciences, from physics to neuroscience and artificial intelligence

 Philosophy of science is a thriving and interdisciplinary field of research, bringing together philosophy and cutting-edge science.

 Key areas covered by researchers at Edinburgh include: metaphysical issues in science (philosophy of time and time-travel; realism and antirealism; natural kinds; causation; laws of nature); history and philosophy of science (especially, the history and philosophy of natural sciences); philosophy of psychology; philosophy of neuroscience; philosophy of cognitive sciences, foundations of probability, ethics of AI.

 The group has strong links with the Higgs Centre for Theoretical Physics, the Royal Observatory Edinburgh, the Edinburgh Futures Institute, History at Edinburgh, the Institute for the Study of Science, Technology and Innovation, the Institute for Advanced Studies in the Humanities, and with the Science and Religion Programme in the School of Divinity.